ryanallen/words-of-my-perfect-teacher/README.md

 Description of the Universe<br>
 <a href="#abhidharma">Abhidharma</a><br><br>

-A world system has a square Core Mountain (Mount [Meru](#meru-mount)) surrounded by seven concentric rings of fresh water seas and lesser golden mountains.
+A world system has a square Core Mountain (Mount <a href="#meru-mount">Meru</a>) surrounded by seven concentric rings of fresh water seas and lesser golden mountains.
 Beyond the seventh ring of mountains lie four oceans, one in each cardinal direction, with an island-world (continent) in the middle of each ocean.
 These oceans constitute the eighth sea.
 Beyond each continent lie two smaller isles (subcontinents), with the entire configuration surrounded by an ***outer eighth ring of black iron mountains***...

-...As for the eight rings of mountains on the gold base, the seven closest to Mount [Meru](#meru-mount) are actual mountains, while the eighth is an iron fence encircling the perimeter of the entire gold base...
+...As for the eight rings of mountains on the gold base, the seven closest to Mount <a href="#meru-mount">Meru</a> are actual mountains, while the eighth is an iron fence encircling the perimeter of the entire gold base...

 [src](https://studybuddhism.com/en/advanced-studies/abhidharma-tenet-systems/time-the-universe/buddhist-cosmology-in-abhidharma-and-kalachakra#description-of-the-universe)
 </details><br>